 Note: Make sure that you are interchanging “Ask” and “Tell”!
 You do not want to establish a pattern.
 For example, do not simply require “Ask”, “Tell”, “Ask”, “Tell”…

-Check out this new BOOM Card deck with discrimination drills built in.
+Check out the following BOOM Card decks with discrimination drills built in.

 Lovaas, O. I. (1977).
 The autistic child: Language devel-opment through behavior modification.
 New York: Irvington.Lovaas, O. I. (1987).